xactuary/MechaCar_Statistical_Analysis/README.md

 ![](  https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/vehlength.PNG)

-But the biggest R2 on the individual outcomes only explains 37.15% of the mpg whereas the multiple regression explains 70%.
-There is a chance that this example may have the problem of over-modeling.
+The biggest R2 on the individual outcomes only explains 37.15% of the mpg whereas the multiple regression explains 70%.

 ## Summary Statistics on Suspension